 Service Lifecycle Management Goes Mobile: Taking Field Service Applications into the Field is a guide to furthering the value of Service Lifecycle Management through the pragmatic implementation of mobile technology.
-Please enjoy the free Executive Summary below, or click the report title above to download the full PDF (free of charge, no registration required).

 Table of Contents

 - Furthering Service Value with Mobile Technology